indocom/lumina/docs/after/things-to-know.md

 id: things-to-know
 title: Things To Know
 ---
-:warning: This page is not uptodate
+:warning: This page is not uptodate.
+We will update it soon!

 ### Purchasing Laptops, Electronics, Gadgets